 Imported fire ants (Solenopsis invicta and Solenopsis richteri) originally came from South America.
 In the United States, imported fire ants currently inhabit all or parts of Alabama, Arkansas, California, Florida, Georgia, Louisiana, Mississippi, New Mexico, North Carolina, Oklahoma, Puerto Rico, South Carolina, Tennessee, Texas, and Virginia.
 They are discovered sporadically in Kentucky, Missouri, and Maryland.
 The red imported fire ant has also been accidentally introduced to other countries.
 Imported fire ants will likely continue to spread throughout much of the southern portion of the U.S, and other parts of the world where climate conditions are suitable.

-The map above shows areas known to be infested by imported fire ants as of 2016.
-You can click on the map, or here, for the latest versions of the fire ant maps.
-The maps were created from information provided by the Imported Fire Ants Community of Practice.
+The map above shows areas known to be infested by imported fire ants.
+Click on an individual county to see whether the county is under quarantine, or if there has been a report of imported fire ants at one time or another.
+The maps were created from information provided by the Ant Pests Community of Practice.
 See also Additional Information About the Interactive Fire Ant Map.
-This series of maps also includes information about the distribution of fire ant natural enemies.
+Additional information about the occurrence of biological control agents of the imported fire ants can be found on the Natural Enemies of Fire Ants page.

 In other countries, they have been found in northern Mexico along the Rio Grande River, eastern Australia including Brisbane, and several locations in Taiwan and mainland China.
 They have been detected several times in New Zealand but have been eliminated.
 In May 2017 they were detected near the port of Kobe in Japan.
 In September 2017 there were reports of interceptions in Korea.